dumrauf/post2ghost/README.md

 As described above, the _metadata has to precede the actual blog post inside the same file_.

 This is a deliberate design decision in order to keep all information related to a blog post in one place.
 The only downside  is that the metadata has to be stored in valid JSON in order to be properly detected.
 Most likely, your editor will get confused by the mix of JSON and Markdown.

-In case of parsing errors, the upload will fail as the minimum required metadata parameters are missing.
+In case of parsing errors, the upload to Ghost will fail as the minimum required metadata parameters are missing.
 Simply go back, fix the JSON errors, and try again.
+Tried and tested many times.
+Mostly due to silly typos or syntax errors.
+JSON can have a mind of its own.

 ## Image Handling

 Post2Ghost automatically detects and handles all images in a given Markdown file.
 For that, it replaces references to local files with references to images it has uploaded to the Ghost installation.
 In case the image has been uploaded by Post2Ghost before, a reference to the previously uploaded image is used.
 All comparisons are MD5 based and tracked in `~/.post2ghost/uploaded_images.json`.

-Moreover, Post2Ghost detects links to external images and leaves them unchanged.
+Moreover, Post2Ghost detects links to external images and leaves them untouched.

 ## A Minimum Starter Template